The question sometimes arises: Why is MaxiFi starting my retirement withdrawals at age 65?

 Typically the "smooth withdrawals" are a higher dollar amount than RMD since RMD is required "minimum" withdrawal and will, by design. leave some of your assets in the estate or passed on to your survivor in the plan if you die before your partner (at which point those dollars will follow his or her percentage spending settings).
 Indeed, some users wish to take RMD only and leave the balance of non-required retirement withdrawals in estate.
 To accomplish this, one can set the "percent of non-annuitized assets to spend" to 0% and this will cause MaxiFi to take RMD only since the IRS will not allow you to withdraw (or spend) 0% of non-Roth assets.
 This setting is also in Settings & Assumptions > Retirement Accounts >

 - If you have the percent of non-annuitized assets to spend set to 100% (the default) and the age of first smooth withdraw set to 65 (the default), you may see for example smooth, safe withdrawal amount of, for example, $24,123 each and every year through to the end of the plan.

-- If you leave the percent of non-annuitized assets to spend at 100% but set your age of first smooth withdrawal to age 85 then in this case you would see RMD withdrawals from age 72-84 and then the balance liquidated as smooth withdrawals from 85-100 (or the end of the plan).
-If your plan goes out to age 100 (default) and you set your first smooth withdrawal to age 95, you will see RMD from 72-94 and then the entire remaining balance removed smoothly from 95-100. (not what most people would want).
+- If you leave the percent of non-annuitized assets to spend at 100% but set your age of first smooth withdrawal to age 85 then in this case you would see RMD withdrawals from age 73-84 and then the balance liquidated as smooth withdrawals from 85-100 (or the end of the plan).
+If your plan goes out to age 100 (default) and you set your first smooth withdrawal to age 95, you will see RMD from 73-94 and then the entire remaining balance removed smoothly from 95-100.